moshhasa/springboot_security_jwt/README.md

-"# Simple implementation of Springboot and jwt authentication with mysql"
+"Springboot and jwt authentication with mysql"